bjtn1/Al/README.md

 `Al` is a command line tool written in `Python`.
 <br>
 <br>
-It efficiently organizes whatever directory you'd like, skipping over pre-existing directories and hidden files and/or folders
+It efficiently organizes whatever directory you'd like, skipping over pre-existing directories as well as hidden files and folders
 <br>
 <br>
 `Al` creates a new folder called `organized files` and creates a folder for ever type of file extension found within the path that you tell it to (See [Pictures](##Pictures))